sudhitpopli/SIH_2025/README.md

 ```

 ## Installation
-To set up the project, clone the repository and install the required dependencies listed in `requirements.txt`.
+To set up the project, clone the repository and install the required dependencies listed in `requirements.txt`

 ```bash
 pip install -r requirements.txt